The-Standard-Organization/ADotNet/README.md

 The library also leverages native .NET `System.IO.File` functionality to write files to a destination of the consumer's choosing.

 ## The Architecture
 The library's architecture follows [The Standard](https://github.com/hassanhabib/The-Standard).
-Breaking it's capabilities into brokers, services and clients. here's a low-level architecture view of how it works:
+Breaking it's capabilities into brokers, services and clients.
+Here's a low-level architecture view of how it works:

 <p align="center">
   <img src="https://user-images.githubusercontent.com/1453985/124557013-d8d8b300-dded-11eb-8fa0-4805a7e5259b.png">